RodrigoNaves/ginan-bitbucket-update-tests/README.md

     $ git clone git@https://github.com/GeoscienceAustralia/ginan.git

-Then download all of the example data using git-lfs:
+Then download all of the example data using the python script provided:

     $ python3 scripts/download_examples.py